amandabee/CUNY-data-storytelling/assignments/Week_1.md

 # Homework Week 1 (Due Sep 11)

 Find two datasets that interest you.
-At least one must address guns (use, ownership, provenance, in the US, around the world).
 Tell us who maintains it, where the data can be found (the URL) and in 1-2 sentences explain why the data is interesting.

 Begin a scrapbook on WordPress, Tumblr, Pinterest or any blog or aggregation service.